Table Of Contents

-Knowing that your interests will be taken care of when you can’t take care of them yourself is reassuring.
+Knowing that your affairs will be taken care of when you can’t take care of them yourself is reassuring.

 Whether you become permanently incapacitated or just temporarily unable to make important decisions, having a Power of Attorney that allows a family member or other trusted advisor to make sound medical and financial decisions is a critical part of a comprehensive estate plan.

-- A Healthcare Power of Attorney allows your agent to make medical and care decisions.
+- A Healthcare Power of Attorney allows your attorney-in-fact or agent to make health and medical care decisions.

 - A Special or Limited Power of Attorney is typically used for one-time financial transactions.

-Laws very from state to state, and what seems like a small legal loophole can make legal documents unenforceable.
-The last thing you want is to have a bank or medical institution refuse to honor your power of attorney right when you need it most.
-To make sure your power of attorney is legally binding, work with an attorney with knowledge of the laws in your state.
+Laws vary from state to state, and what seems like a small legal loophole can make legal documents unenforceable.
+The last thing you want is to have a bank or medical institution refuse to honor your Power of Attorney right when you need it most.
+To make sure your Power of Attorney is legally binding, work with a lawyer with knowledge of the laws in your state.
 Doing it right provides peace of mind.

 Dive Deeper into Estate Planning

 Select a topic to learn more: